My Low Iron Story: The Best Supergreens for Fatigue

 my low iron story

-I shared in my Instagram reel how I swapped my usual wheatgrass shot for Moringa — and immediately felt a difference.
-At the time, I thought Moringa was the richest plant source of iron.
-It’s nearly 10× higher in iron than wheatgrass.
-But through further research, I discovered something even more powerful: Chlorella actually tops the chart for plant iron.
+In my Instagram reel I share how I swapped my usual wheatgrass shot for Moringa — and immediately felt a difference.
+Through further research, I discovered that Chlorella is actually top of the chart for plant iron.

 Iron-Rich Greens